 Noel Pacarro Brown lives her days in two-minute increments.
 As a mother of two young children and Financial Advisor and Senior Investment Management Consultant, she divides her time between family and clients, who she considers her extended family.
-Her dedication to both is no surprise given her mom—and role model—Gwen Pacarro is also her partner at The Pacarro Group at Morgan Stanley in Honolulu, Hawaii.
+Her dedication to both is no surprise given her mom—and role model—Gwen Pacarro is also her partner at The Conscious Wealth Management Group in Honolulu, Hawaii.

 “She started at Dean Witter in 1983, when I was three and would watch her tromp off to work in pumps and shoulder pads vying to establish herself,” says Noel, proudly reflecting on her mom’s work ethic and drive.

 Recently named one of Forbes’ Top Millennial Advisors,1 one of Forbe’s Best-in-State Wealth Advisors2 and a Morgan Stanley Maker, Noel appreciates the recognition she’s earned while mastering motherhood.
 “Women are dedicated to our families but can also have really awesome careers and make a difference,” she points out.

 Noel already had a track record of hard work in often male-dominated fields.
 She grew up on Oahu, attended Brown University, played water polo on the men’s team and was part of the first-ever Women’s Final Four.
 “I was a little bit of a trailblazer, but that was normal because that's what my mom did,” she says.
 “Management meetings and boardrooms are still pretty weighted toward a boys team, but I'm just not intimidated.”